What are IPF and COPD?

 The risk factors for COPD are similar to those for IPF:

 - Smoking.
-Long-term smoking is responsible for 85 to 90 percent of COPD cases.
+Long-term smoking is responsible for 90 percent of COPD cases.
 This includes pipe, cigarette, and marijuana smokers.
 Long-term exposure to secondhand smoke is also a risk.
 People with asthma who smoke have an even higher risk.